osg-htc/networking/docs/perfsonar/FIX_SUMMARY.md

 ## Problem

-After a host reboot, podman-compose containers for perfSONAR testpoint did not restart automatically because there was no systemd service to manage them.
+After a host reboot, podman-compose containers for perfSONAR testpoint did not restart automatically because there wasno systemd service to manage them.
 Additionally, the deployed docker-compose.yml configuration had issues that caused the testpoint container to enter a restart loop.

 ## Solutions Implemented